 Take the coil of wire off the hook using your scissors carefully snip a straight line down the coil, creating small rings of wire.

 To make the ring more comfortable to take in and out, gently soften the ends with an emery board and you're done!
-As with any body jewellery, be sure to sterilise it before use, you can't be too careful.
+As with any body jewelry, be sure to sterilize it before use.
+You can't be too careful.

 Nose Ring Sizes

 You can change the size of the ring by changing the size of what you wrap the wire around, to suit your taste.

-In this 'How To,' I used 25cm/10" of silver wire and made 8 new nose rings.
-I bought the wire off eBay for £2.40 (inc. shipping) and so instead of paying £2 for one ring, making my own has cost me just 30p each!
+In this article, I used 25cm/10" of silver wire and made 8 new nose rings.
+I bought the wire off eBay for £2.40 (inc. shipping) and so instead of paying £2 for one ring, making my own cost me just 30p each!
 I keep the rest in a little pillbox, ready for when I lose or damage the one I'm wearing.

 Most nose rings have a ball on the end to stop them from falling out.
 Personally, I don't find that necessary, and I've never had any problems wearing a plain hoop.

 If you liked this tutorial, please comment below and share it with others you know so they can save some money too!